0xmid00/infosec/generic-methodologies-and-resources/CPTS/11-Active Directory Enumeration & Attacks/2-Initial Enumeration.md

 kerbrute userenum -d INLANEFREIGHT.LOCAL --dc 172.16.5.5 jsmith.txt -o valid_ad_users
 ```
  **==RESULTS:==**
-- **We confirmed 56 valid users in the INLANEFREIGHT.LOCAL domain.
+- **We confirmed 56 valid users in the  domain.
 Now we can use this list for targeted password spraying attacks.**

 ### Identifying Potential Vulnerabilities